 It’s true that some people who suffer from anxiety disorders experienced troubling or traumatic childhoods—but this is definitely not always the case.

-Some people have a wonderful childhood, and still have anxiety.
+Some people had a wonderful childhood and still have anxiety.
 That is why treatment usually focuses on the here and now, rather than a deep analysis of past events.

-Studies have shown that being present in the moment, and practicing mindfulness meditation, can help alleviate anxiety and mental stress.
+Studies have shown that being present in the moment and practiding mindfulness meditation can help alleviate anxiety and mental stress.

 Myth #6: People with depression can just “snap out of it”